succinctlabs/sp1-helios/README.md

 1. `cd ./script`
 2. `cp .env.example .env`
 3. By default, we'll use parameters for mainnet.
-You may modify `SOURCE_CHAIN_ID` and `SOURCE_CONSENSUS_RPC_URL` inside `.env` with the values under [Supported Networks](#supported-networks).
-The other .env values will be filled out at a later step.
-4. `RUST_LOG=info cargo run --release --bin genesis`
+      - You may modify `SOURCE_CHAIN_ID` and `SOURCE_CONSENSUS_RPC_URL` inside `.env` with the values under [Supported Networks](#supported-networks).

-For testing, the contract defaults to verifying mock proofs.
-If you want to verify real proofs, pass in the address of the verifier as an argument:
+      - For testing, the program defaults to mock proofs.
+If you want to generate proofs on the SP1 Cluster, set `SP1_PROVER` to `network`, `SP1_VERIFIER_ADDRESS` to a [deployed verifier found here]( https://docs.succinct.xyz/onchain-verification/contract-addresses.html), and `SP1_PRIVATE_KEY` to your whitelisted cluster private key.

-e.g `RUST_LOG=info cargo run --release --bin genesis -- --verifier 0x3B6041173B80E77f038f3F2C0f9744f04837185e`
+      - The other .env values will be filled out at a later step.

-You can find a list of [deployed verifiers here.](https://github.com/succinctlabs/sp1/blob/main/book/onchain-verification/contract-addresses.md)
+7. `RUST_LOG=info cargo run --release --bin genesis`

 ### 2. Deploy contracts